kavitagaitonde/Yelpy/README.md

 1.In general would like to learn the best practices on how to handle images or resize them correctly for 2x/3x.
 Especially for images downloaded from the internet.
 2.Didnt quite figure out the best way to make custom table view cells have a shorter width than the tableview.
 In the end just ended up shortening the tableview width to get the "inset" effect on cells.
+3.As mentioned above in the optional section, i implemented the sort of a custom UISwitch by adding views directly to the custom cell, not ideal but get the expected UI effect.
+Next step is to subclass UISwitch and add this funtionality into it.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: